Himanshu-Khadka/god-vim-setup/README.md

 # God Vim Setup

-A one‑stop installer for Neovim (and Vim fallback), configured with your favorite plugins, keybindings, and themes.
-Clone into your home directory and run a single script to get up and running.
+A one‑stop installer for Neovim (and Vim fallback), configured with essential plugins, keybindings, and themes.
+Clone this repo into your home directory and run a single script to get up and running.

 ---